highiq-tech/TheDogHouse/README.md

 ### WORK IN PROGRESS

-This repository contains 3 micro frontend packages, `shell`, `ui`, and `products`.
+This repository contains 3 micro frontend packages, `shell`, `ui`, and `shared-state`.
 I use `@originjs/vite-plugin-federation` to orchestrate the micro frontend remotes and exposure.

-**Important Note**
-There are 2 separate apps in the repository.
-I am currently in the middle of merging my initial implementation with another more robust and complex implementation.

 ## Tech Stack and Tools